-Enormous Brunch Portions at Green Eggs Cafe
+Enormous Brunch Portions at Center City Philly's Green Eggs Cafe

-Willie Penn's Hat Atop City Hall
+Willie Penn's Hat Atop Philadelphia City Hall

 I love how throwbacks to colonial times are interwoven into the modern city.
 Philadelphia's City Hall is a beautiful structure and sits at a cross-roads of several major streets in Center City so you can see it from almost anywhere.
-For years, no building could be taller than William Penn's Hat at the top of City Hall but sadly that rule has relaxed a bit over the years to allow for construction of some modern skyscrapers.
+For years, no building could be taller than William Penn's Hat at the top of City Hall but sadly that rule has been relaxed a bit over the years to allow for construction of some modern skyscrapers.

-Wandering the Colonial City
+Wandering Philadelphia's Colonial City

 Even after 10 years away, I never grow tired of wandering around Philadelphia's Old City.
 I braved the January cold to admire the facades and colorful shutters.
 Whenever I encountered a small cobbled street, I turned off the main road and thus took a step back in time to Colonial America.

-A Walk Through Rittenhouse Square
+A Walk Through Rittenhouse Square in Winter

-On my way back to 30th Street Station after a whirlwind 48 hours in Philadelphia, I took a detour through another favorite neighborhood; Rittenhouse Square.
+On my way back to 30th Street Station after a whirlwind 48 hours in Center City Philadelphia, I took a detour through another favorite neighborhood; Rittenhouse Square.
 In the approach to Rittenhouse Square, you'll see old churches backstopped by modern glass skyscrapers that gleam in the sun.
 Philadelphia is definitely a city of amazing contrasts.

 What are your favorite spots in Center City Philadelphia?
 Leave a comment below.